Skip to main content

 Private Collection;

-Harvey and Françoise Rambach, acquired 1986;
+Harvey and Françoise Rambach, New Jersey, acquired 1986;

 [Kraushaar Galleries, New York, NY, 1999];